mnemnk/mnemnk.github.io/src/routes/guide/lifelogging-agents/+page.md

 ---
 title: Lifelogging Agents
 ---

-## Installing Lifelogging Agents

-This section explains how to set up a basic lifelogging environment using Mnemnk.
+This page explains how to set up a basic lifelogging environment using Mnemnk.

-### Environment Setup
+## Environment Setup

-Before installing Lifelogging agents, you need to configure your environment and ensure several prerequisites are met for Lifelogging agents to function properly.
+Set up the environment to install Mnemnk Lifelogging Agents.

-#### Installing Various Build Tools
+### Installing Various Build Tools

 While pre-built binaries of Mnemnk App are available from GitHub, many agents, including Lifelogging agents, assume that users have their own development environment.